 Some venues, like ornate hotel ballrooms, come with the décor built in, for the most part so you won’t need to add too much.
+And outdoor wedding venues are decorated by Mother Nature herself (if the weather holds!).
 However, venues like barns or lofts will need a ton of added décor – which is both time-intensive and can be expensive.

-One of the most critical questions to ask wedding venues: Is the catering in-house or will you need to bring in an outside caterer?
+One of the most critical questions to ask wedding venues: Is there an in-house caterer or will you need to bring in an outside caterer?
 All-inclusive venues can be convenient, but make sure you’re happy with the food situation – both taste and presentation – before you book.

 Be sure you speak directly to the person you’ll be working with on your wedding day before you book.
 You want to make sure you have a good rapport with him or her and feel comfortable with him or her before moving forward.